 Australia is a big place.
 It takes around 40 hours to drive from one side to the other, and we have a much smaller population than most countries in the world.

 To me, camping is about getting away from it all.
-I don’t want to be within 50 metres of anyone else if I can avoid it, let alone a little 4 x 4 metre allotted slot in a caravan park!
+I don’t want to be within 50 metres of anyone else if I can avoid it, let alone a little 4 x 4-metre allotted slot in a caravan park!

-There is only a small part of Australia that is accessible by sealed road, which means to see the rest of it, you’ve got to get off the beaten track.
+There is only a small part of Australia that is accessible by a sealed road – which means to see the rest of it, you’ve got to get off the beaten track.
 How do you do that?
-The easiest, safest and best way is in a 4WD!
+The easiest, safest, and best way is in a 4WD!

 Crossing the Pentecost River is an achievable feat with the right rugged vehicle.

 In between campsites, we love to travel.
 Whether it’s just to explore a beautiful region like Murchison House station in Kalbarri, or finding a secluded spot on the beach, a 4WD allows you to take your gear for the day and find a slice of Australian paradise.